 Multi-VLAN hosts can assign different traffic types to different VLANs.

 Section 5.1.2 Viewing a List of VLANs

-To view a list of all VLANs, whether they were created statically, implicitly or dynamically, navigate to Virtual LANs " View VLAN Summary.
+To view a list of all VLANs, whether they were created statically or implicitly, navigate to Virtual LANs " View VLAN Summary.
 The VLAN Summary table appears.